If you hear voices and nobody’s there, is it a problem?

 Why this is so is because of what illness is considered to be.
 A voice that builds you up and gives you strength is enriching.
 Conversely, one that impairs your ability to function makes you worse off.

 Which voice was real?
 We really don’t know.
 Nobody can know for sure.
 Maybe one.
 Maybe both.
 Maybe neither.
-It wouldn’t be accurate to suggest that because the person can’t see the origin of the voice, that would preclude the voice from being real.
+It wouldn’t be accurate to suggest that because the person can’t see the voice’s origin, that would preclude the voice from being real.
 Modern physics tells us there is much more to the world than what we can see with our eyes.
-Mystics and tradition tell us that there is a whole range of entities we can’t see: spirits; demons; angels, and so on.
+Mystics and tradition tell us that there is a whole range of entities we can’t see: spirits, demons, angels, and so on.
 This fits in with the experiences of people worldwide.
-One in ten people hear voices.
+One in ten people hears voices.

 You can have these experiences when you’re awake.
 You can have them in dreams when you’re asleep.
 Some people report hearing them as they’re drifting off to sleep.
 They can be very negative.
 They can be very positive.

-It can be best if you treat the voice as if it belongs to a being with a body.
+It can be best to treat the voice as if it belongs to a being with a body.

 You don’t simply do what a voice tells you to do if it’s not right.
-For example, shooting people sitting in parked cars who have done nothing to you as David Horowitz did because he was hearing voices isn’t right.
+For example, shooting people sitting in parked cars who have done nothing to you as David Horowitz did because he heard voices isn’t right.
 Simple morality always applies.

 People like him who give up control of their own actions give hearing voices in your head a bad name.

-Saints like St. John of the Cross and St. Teresa of Avila heard voices.
+People like St. John of the Cross and St. Teresa of Avila heard voices.
 In and of itself, hearing voices isn’t a bad thing.
-On the contrary, it can be inspirational, a great source of wisdom and interior strength.
+On the contrary, it can be inspirational, a great source of wisdom, and interior strength.

 You are responsible for your own actions.

 What to do if you hear voices?